 The common cold has no cure.
-It is treated itself within 10 days of its onset.
+It usually treats itself within 10 days of its onset.
 It doesn’t have any vaccines for its prevention.
 Doctors are advised to avoid prescribing any antibiotics.
-According to some studies, the administration of zinc, within 24 hours of the appearance of symptoms, is known to be effective to reduce the duration of the symptoms of the common cold.
+According to some studies, the administration of zinc within 24 hours of the appearance of symptoms, is known to be effective to reduce the duration of the symptoms of the common cold.
 Along with zinc, vitamin C is also considered to cut the duration of symptoms short.
 Antihistamine drugs can decrease the severity of symptoms but only for a short period.
 Flu shots can also be given as a treatment.

-WHY COLD OCCUR IN WINTER:
+WHY COLD OCCURS IN WINTER:

 As the nose has a lower temperature due to low temperature in the environment, viruses residing in the nose begin to multiply.
 The efficiency of the body’s viral defense mechanism decreases due to the cold, viruses resist and spread to the throat.
 If an individual doesn’t protect himself it can lead to ear, sinuses, and lower respiratory tract.

 The only way to stay away from the common cold is through prevention.
 Here are some tips to minimize the risk of getting infected by rhinovirus during the winter.

 WASH YOUR HANDS:

 The common route of transmission for rhinovirus and other causative pathogens for the common cold is air.
 They transmit through the air and respiratory droplets.
 But, they also transfer through personal contact.
 When someone sneezes or coughs and uses their hands to cover up, viruses transfer to their hands and by personal contact transfer to the other person.
 The eyes, nose, and mouth are sensitive areas of the human body.
 Despite, being lined by mucous membranes and hair, as the first line of defense, pathogens enter the body.